Skip to content

 I had an idea to make an art journal page with the moon phases and experimented a little bit.
 I’m very happy with the results and so I want to share all of that with you.

-I’ve made a Moon phases stencil and used it on this page below.
+I’ve made a Moon phases stencil and used it on the page below.
 And this page is what I’d like you to create with me.

 Supplies you’ll need for creating this art journal page